tylerbcrawford/tylerbcrawford/README.md

 ## About Me 🧑‍💻

-I’m Tyler B. Crawford, a technical professional with a dynamic background that bridges technology and the arts.
-With over **15 years** of experience in technical support and troubleshooting, I’ve built a reputation for translating complex technical concepts into clear, actionable insights and empowering teams with effective documentation and communication.
+I’m Tyler B. Crawford, a technical support specialist with a dynamic background that bridges technology and the arts.
+With over **15 years** of experience in support and troubleshooting, I’ve built a reputation for translating complex technical concepts into clear, actionable insights and empowering teams with effective documentation and communication.
 Recently certified in **cybersecurity** from the University of Toronto, I am passionate about enhancing security measures, fostering collaboration, and implementing best practices in diverse environments.

 My career also includes a decade in the **music industry**, where I served as a **Tour Manager** and **Pro Audio Consultant** for Juno and Polaris-nominated artists.
 I’ve managed **300+ shows and international tours**, coordinated six-figure budgets, and led teams in high-pressure, fast-changing environments.
 As a consultant, I’ve designed and optimized recording studio systems, developed and manufactured innovative audio processors, and collaborated with Grammy-winning producers to deliver cutting-edge solutions.